- Werewolves are nature unleashed, a physical force of howling fury and emotion.

 - Nina Delacroix in Eerie Cuties upon meeting a werewolf boy discovered this and proposed her pet theory (sorry) of the origin.

-- Parodied in Sam and Fuzzy, where it turns out that vampire bites turn people into werewolves.
+- Parodied in Sam & Fuzzy, where it turns out that vampire bites turn people into werewolves.
 For some reason, being physically assaulted by someone's teeth and suddenly morphing into a half-ton of animalistic rage gives the newly minted werewolf some severe aggression to work out, and the assaulting vampire tends to become the first target.

 - Shown in Shifters where Werebeasts and Vampires most definitely do NOT like each other.